Strip Malls Are Still Going Strong in the Retail Commercial Real Estate Space

 The Mixed Use Is Appealing

 One reason strip malls are resilient is they offer a mix of goods and services.
 Things like restaurants and nail salons are internet-proof, meaning they cannot be moved to cyberspace as a retail business can.
 People, cooped up day after day, take to these strip malls to get something they can’t order with a click of their mouse.
 Specialty businesses and local favorites all have a place in a strip mall.

 Costs Are Lower Than Larger Malls

-Investing in a strip mall, whether it is already built or not, presents a higher return than larger malls.
+Investing in a strip mall presents a higher return than larger malls.
 This is due to the longevity of tenants and the lower cost of permitting, overhead and details.
-If you invest in a strip made up of five total tenants, that gives you only maintenance for those five spaces.
+If you invest in a strip made up of five tenants, you are only responsible for maintenance of those five spaces and their immediate surroundings.
 You aren’t responsible for maintaining vast areas inside and out.
 A smaller space also means fewer vacancies at once.
 You won’t run the risk of having half of your tenants leave and making the center less-desirable to customers.
 Chances are you will be able to fill any vacancies quickly.

 Opportunities for New Tenants Abound

 Lately, seasonal and pop-up shops have been making the rounds in shopping centers with vacancies.
 Halloween-themed shops, specialty book stores, and unique dining opportunities are three examples of short-term tenant possibilities.
 These lease terms are typically favorable to your bottom line.
 You charge higher rent because the duration of the contract is much shorter.
 It also fills a vacant spot for a time while you look for a permanent solution.

 Retail business ebbs and flows like everything else these days, but strip malls are a facet of commercial real estate that is still going strong.
 Their smaller space, higher tenant occupancy, and mixed use possibilities make them a gem for any investor.